Big Joe Williams

-From busking to Bluebird
+Early life and career

 Born a few miles west of Crawford in Oktibbeha County, Mississippi, Williams as a youth began wandering across the United States busking and playing in stores, bars, alleys, and work camps.
 In the early 1920s he worked in the Rabbit Foot Minstrels revue.
 He recorded with the Birmingham Jug Band in 1930 for Okeh Records.

 In 1934, he was in St. Louis, Missouri, where he met the record producer Lester Melrose, who signed him to Bluebird Records in 1935.
 He stayed with Bluebird for ten years, recording such blues hits as "Baby, Please Don't Go" (1935) and "Crawlin' King Snake" (1941), both of which were later covered by many other musicians.
 He also recorded with other blues singers, including Sonny Boy Williamson, Robert Nighthawk, and Peetie Wheatstraw.
 Around this time he was reportedly married to St. Louis blues singer Bessie Mae Smith, who he sometimes credited with writing "Baby, Please Don't Go".

 During the early 1930s, Williams was accompanied on his travels through the Mississippi Delta by a young Muddy Waters.
 Williams recounted to Blewett Thomas, "I picked Muddy up in Rolling Fork when he was about 15.
 He went all 'round the Delta playin' harmonica behind me.
 But I had to put him down after a while.
 All these women were comin' up to me and sayin', 'Oh. your young son is so nice!'
 See, I had to put Muddy down because he was takin' away my women."

 Festival fame

 Big Joe Williams, Smithsonian Folklife Festival, 1976.

 Williams remained a noted blues artist in the 1950s and 1960s, when his guitar style and vocals became popular with folk blues fans.
 He recorded for Trumpet, Delmark, Prestige, Vocalion and other labels.
 He became a regular on the concert and coffeehouse circuits, touring Europe and Japan in the late 1960s and early 1970s and performing at major U.S. music festivals.

-Williams also had an influence on a young Bob Dylan during the early Sixties.
+Williams also had an influence on a young Bob Dylan during the early 1960s.
 According to Lenni Brenner ("How Dylan Found His Voice: Big Joe Williams, the Lower East Side, Peyote and the Forging of Dylan's Art"), Williams encouraged Dylan to move away from singing traditional songs and write his own music.
 Williams later said, "Bob wrote me thanking me for the advice I had given him about music.
 What he earned, what he done, he got it honest.
 They ask me, 'Is he real?' and I tell them that they should let him live his own life."
 Williams and Dylan also recorded several duets in 1962 for Victoria Spivey's label, Spivey Records.